Langleybury

 Langleybury is a country house and estate in Abbots Langley, Hertfordshire, England, about 3 mi northwest of the centre of the town of Watford.
 The house stands on a low hill above the valley of the River Gade.
+Langleybury is the home of a cricket club, Langleybury CC.

 Owners

 Raymond 1711–1756

 The estate was purchased in 1711 by Robert Raymond, then Solicitor General and later Attorney General, subsequently Baron Raymond, who was Lord Chief Justice of England and Wales from 1724 until 1732.

 In 1720 he demolished the original house, of which little is known, and built the mansion which still stands on the site today.
 A park was laid out around the house in the later eighteenth century.
 His cipher, a griffin in a crown, can still be seen on the building.

 Filmer 1756–1838

 On the death of his son, Robert Raymond, 2nd Baron Raymond, without issue in 1756, the manor was left to Sir Beversham Filmer, 5th Baronet, of East Sutton in Kent.
 He, dying without children in 1805, bequeathed it to his nephew, Sir John Filmer, 7th Baronet.)
 It then descended in the family till 1838.
 The Filmers were absentee landlords.

 In 1762 the road at the lower edge of the park became the Sparrows Herne turnpike, and in the 1790s the Grand Junction Canal was dug along the valley bottom alongside the road.